There's a big difference.

 Granted, you don’t know him too well, but what traits (other than his hotness) show potential?
 Does he seem smart, compassionate, spiritual?
 Does he care about pleasing you?
 Do you share important interests or beliefs?

-Because after a few hours with him, if all you can come up with is he’s HOTandCHARMING… and you still feel compelled to take him seriously… beware!
+Because after a few hours with him, if all you can come up with is he’s HOT and CHARMING… and you still feel compelled to take him seriously… beware!
 You’re entering that "b’bye grownup and helllooo horny 25 year old" moment that you may regret later on.
-Bad choices are just around the corner.

-If you (that is your grown-up smart you) see additional attractive traits; proceed.
+If you (that is your grown-up smart you) see additional attractive traits, then proceed.

-Q3.
-Are those things qualities I’m looking for in a long term partner?
+3. Are those things qualities I’m looking for in a long-term partner?

-What you want from a man in a fling is different from what you want from a man in a meaningful relationship.
 Does he show signs of those qualities?
 Stop and consider.
-Your grownup knows the difference.
-(If you haven’t yet gotten in touch with the traits you want in a long term partner, read this for my step-by-step process.)
+Your grown up knows the difference.
+(If you haven’t yet gotten in touch with the traits you want in a long-term partner, read this for my step-by-step process.)